| This tutorial emphasizes how the team uses the design document to

 flame.
 It didn't keep track of where the team has been and what

+they should be doing on a weekly basis.
 Where will the successful teams and their design documents take us?

 Into a step-by-step "system" accounting for the full